willeeklund/tech-intro-tutorial/README.md

 ![Connect tableview](https://raw.githubusercontent.com/willeeklund/tech-intro-tutorial/master/images/connect_tableview.png)

-Now do the same with the button element and name it `button`.
-These two elements are now connected as properties of the `ViewController` class.
+The `tableview` element is now connected as a property of the `ViewController` class.

 #### Show images in table list